sftpplus/sftpplus-docs/chevah/server/static/documentation/known-issues.rst

   validated and accepts mixing ignored and allowed event ids.
   When configured using both methods, it will behave as the `allow` method.

-* [#3685] Multiline text with blank lines is not correctly parsed from the configuration file.
-  The blank lines are removed.
-  If you need to have a blank line in the configuration, please use `{LF}` in the line preceding the needed blank line.

 * [#2127] When SCP protocol is used, you can only download a single file as part of a SCP session.